 10. Our Souls At Night

-Two neighbors (Robert Redford and Jane Fonda), who are both widowed, miss having someone to sleep with at night and end up in the same bed.
-At first it's not romantic, but before long...
+Two widowed neighbors (Robert Redford and Jane Fonda) miss having someone to sleep with at night and end up in the same bed.
+At first it's not romantic, but before long things start heating up.

 On their three-year anniversary, a couple (Noël Wells and Ben Schwartz) decide whether they should stick together or split up.
-While the story takes place on their anniversary, their love story is told through flashbacks.
+By exploring a relationship beyond the meet-cute, honeymoon phase, Happy Anniversary provides a unique and emotionally grounded addition to the romance genre.

-This is one has a really dark premise, but is still part comedy.
-Abbie (Gugu Mbatha-Raw) is diagnosed with terminal cancer, so she sets out to find a new girlfriend for her fiancé, Sam (Michiel Huisman).
+When Abbie (Gugu Mbatha-Raw) is diagnosed with terminal cancer, she sets out to find a new girlfriend for her fiancé, Sam (Michiel Huisman).
+And though this one has a really dark premise, it still has some comedic elements.

-And this one does not have a dark premise at all.
-A Christmas Prince, if you weren't part of the hoopla last year, is about a reporter who has to go write about a prince... during Christmas.
-He is her Christmas Prince.
-Got it?
+Meanwhile, this one does not have a dark premise at all!
+A Christmas Prince is about a reporter who winds up going undercover to write about a foreign prince during Christmas.
+Obviously, they fall in love, and their romance is delightful to watch.

 The Climb is a French movie loosely based on a true story that follows a man who decides to climb Mount Everest to express his love.
 Guess that's one way to do it.

-This film (directed by Isabel Coixet, above) will tell the real life story of Elisa Sanchez Loriga and Marcela Gracia Ibeas, who were the first same-sex couple to get married in Spain in the early 1900s, after they hatched a plan for Elisa to leave town and come back disguised as "Mario".
-Elisa & Marcela will hit Netflix in 2019.
+This film tells the true story of Elisa Sanchez Loriga and Marcela Gracia Ibeas, who became the first same-sex couple to get married in Spain after they successfully tricked a priest into wedding them in 1901.

 This article was originally published on